racoonapps/FS2020-OWL-Landmarks/README.md

 This work is non-profit, non-commercial and is not to be used in commercial way.
 The models are free 3D Warehouse sketchup models, thanks to all the people providing these objects.

-This work is powered by coffee & beer.
+This work is powered by :coffee: and :beer: .
 If you like to support me creating more landmarks: https://www.buymeacoffee.com/sleepytobi or via Paypal: https://paypal.me/sleepytobi